abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/3. Heaps/0_info/0_info.md

 # Implementing a Heap

-- We usually use array to implement a heap even though heap is conceptualy a binary tree.
+- We usually use array to implement a heap even though heap is conceptually a binary tree.
 - as heaps are complete binary tree so we don't have holes in them, so it's more efficient to implement them using array, we don't need Node class with fields for rightChild and rightChild. so it'll have smaller foot print in the memory.